The Marine Iguana

 Dinosaurs on the Shore

-The marine iguana, endemic to the Galapagos Islands and found throughout the archipelago, is the only true marine lizard in the world.
+Endemic to the Galápagos Islands and found throughout the archipelago, marine iguanas are the only true marine lizard in the world.

 They can grow to more than 1.5m in length and weight up to 13 kg.
 Marine iguanas are famed for their dining habits, which can include swimming down into the shallows and munching algae off the submerged rocks.